The University of Nottingham

 A mosaic of upland heath, ancient woodland, conifer plantation and small-scale mixed farming, and where many essential ingredients of the romantic perspective on nature were developed by Coleridge and Wordsworth, the Quantock Hills became England's first designated Area of Outstanding Natural Beauty (AONB) in 1956.

-Location: Kielder Water and Forest Park, Northumberland
+Workshop 3: Kielder Water and Forest Park, Northumberland

 Date: 25th-27th March 2011